Certificate

 9.3.2.6.
 Accelerometer (Operation, Interpretation Variables, Intervention Protocols, Application)

 9.3.2.7.
-Mobile Device Applications (Operation, Interpretation Variables, Intervention Protocols, Application)
+Applications for Mobile Devices (Operation, Interpretation Variables, Intervention Protocols, Application)

 9.3.3.
 Intervention Protocols for the Assessment and Control of Training